-Martin is a partner in the fraud and criminal litigation team.
+Martin Rackstraw is a partner in the fraud and criminal litigation team.
 He has been defending in serious and high profile cases for well over twenty years.
 He is ranked in both Chambers UK and The Legal 500 for both general crime and extradition and financial crime.
-He is praised in in Chambers UK (2019) for the way in which "Clients are consistently impressed with his calm and reassuring presence and excellent tactical judgement."

 Martin represents individuals facing serious allegations, particularly homicide, sexual allegations and drug matters.
 He is experienced in advising 'professionals' who face criminal allegations, such as teachers, journalists, lawyers, accountants and company officers.
 He has also worked on cases involving historic sexual allegations and has been instructed in sensitive cases involving allegations of assisting or encouraging suicide.
 He defends in police investigations and prosecutions, but also has an interest, and expertise, in investigating and challenging convictions in miscarriage of justice cases.